 What can you expect during your first Botox procedure?
 You’ll generally receive a consultation beforehand to determine the best treatment for your needs.
-And when you do undergo a treatment, a topical numbing gel will be applied fifteen minutes prior.
+And when you do undergo treatment, a topical numbing gel will be applied fifteen minutes prior.
 Six to eight injections will be administered into the underlying muscles.
 Most people say that the injections feel similar to getting vaccinated – that is, they feel only a few seconds of mild discomfort as the Botox enters the injection site.
-A few hours afterwards, the injection site may look red and feel irritated.
+A few hours afterward, the injection site may look red and feel irritated.

 Immediately following the injections, you’ll be required to contract the treated muscles.
-Your physician will ask you to frown, raise your eyebrows and smile and pucker your lips.
+Your physician will ask you to frown, raise your eyebrows and smile, and pucker your lips.
 It sounds silly, but this helps to evenly distribute the Botox throughout the injection site.
-Your physician will also tell you to refrain from exercising, bending over, lying down or rubbing the area for the first 24-48 hours after treatment.
+Your physician will also tell you to refrain from exercising, bending over, lying down, or rubbing the area for the first 24-48 hours after treatment.
 This ensures that the Botox settles in the right place and doesn’t migrate elsewhere.

 Botox offers real, noticeable results.
 Since Botox works by weakening facial muscles, full results are generally seen within five to seven days.
 You’ll see your turkey neck gradually improve over time – and you’ll even see results shortly after treatment.
 These results will continue to improve, until about two weeks after the procedure.
 At that time, you’ll be looking your best.
-The effects of Botox will gradually wear off over the next four to six months, and your neck and jaw area will need to be retreated.
+The effects of Botox will gradually wear off over the next four to six months, and your neck and jaw area will need to retreat.

 As we age, phrases like “turkey neck” and “what happened to my jawline?” creep in.
 Thermage can help reverse these classic signs of aging.
-Thermage is a proven, unique radiofrequency treatment that can help improve the appearance of sagging or loose skin, giving you a smoother, sleeker and younger look and feel.
-Thermage works in just one treatment with little downtime and delivers a natural looking result.
+Thermage is a proven, unique radiofrequency treatment that can help improve the appearance of sagging or loose skin, giving you a smoother, sleeker, and younger look and feel.
+Thermage works in just one treatment with little downtime and delivers a natural-looking result.

 Thermage works from the inside out.
 It transfers heat to the epidermis, which not only encourages collagen production but also tightens existing collagen.
-Thermage effects this partly through radio frequency technology, which produces electrical currents that causes collagen within the skin to contract and gradually reform.
+Thermage effects this partly through radio frequency technology, which produces electrical currents that cause collagen within the skin to contract and gradually reform.
 This is why most individuals experience dramatic tightening and smoothing of the skin over the six months following treatment.
 Since the outer layers of the skin are unaffected, there is almost no recovery time involved.
 The most amazing thing of all?
 Results from a single Thermage treatment tend to last up to ten years!
 With each radiofrequency pulse—which only lasts a few seconds—collagen in the deeper layers of the dermis is heated just enough to trigger substantial remodeling and regrowth.

 Thermage treatments fit easily into even the most hectic lifestyles.
 Depending on the area being treated, a Thermage procedure can take anywhere from 45 minutes to 1 ½ hours.
 Prior to the procedure, a physician will usually administer local anesthesia, as well as oral pain medication to ease any discomfort.
 During the actual Thermage procedure, patients typically experience an alternation of cooling and heating sensations as the Thermage device penetrates the skin’s deeper layers.
 The physician will usually monitor the heat intensity to maintain comfort levels.
 With each radiofrequency pulse—which only lasts a few seconds—collagen in the deeper layers of the dermis is heated just enough to trigger substantial remodeling and regrowth.
 To prevent damage, the skin’s surface is also simultaneously cooled using an integrated cooling system.